 I moved to Oregon and enrolled at OSU and took a few quarters of horticulture/permaculture courses and interned at a small homestead farm in Monmouth.

-I started my current job last January and was hired to help start a mushroom farm and manage the property gardens and assist with grass seed farm operations.
-I don’t do much with the grass seed side of things but have assisted on the side here and there.
-The mushroom farm is up and running currently.
+I started my current job in January 2022 and was hired to help start a mushroom farm and manage the farm gardens and assist with grass seed farm operations.
+The mushroom farm is up and running, as of June 2022.

 I will support everyone in their need to access medicinal herbs at an affordable cost without sacrificing quality.
 It is essential to me that everyone has equal access to plant medicine and can have the ability to help work on themselves without needing a ton of money to do so.

 I would eventually like to provide education to people from all backgrounds on how to grow their own medicines, but see this as a place to start.